chaunceygardiner/weewx-weatherboard/docs/index.md

 station emits a loop packet — and rewrite the numbers in place.

-That makes LoopData a hard requirement rather than a nicety: the board displays what LoopData puts in that file, named by the fields you list in `weewx.conf`.
-The installer adds the fields the board reads, so an ordinary install has nothing to edit.
+That makes LoopData a hard requirement rather than a nicety: the board displays what LoopData puts in that file.
+The skin declares the fields it reads, and LoopData writes them under the report's name in the report's own units and formats, so an ordinary install has nothing to edit.
 See [Installation](installation.html).

 Everything on the board is age-checked.
 If the loop data stops advancing —